Collecting Compensation for Accidents Caused by Road Debris

 Call a Skilled Personal Injury Attorney Today

 Drivers should be able to travel public roads without fear of dangerous cargo or debris spilling onto the road.
-If you live in Philadelphia and were injured in a debris-related crash, please contact The Law Offices of Michael T. Van Der Veen at 215-515-6892 or initiate a live chat with an experienced personal injury attorney today.
+If you live in Philadelphia and were injured in a debris-related crash, please contact van der Veen, Hartshorn, and Levin at 215-515-6892 or initiate a live chat with an experienced personal injury attorney today.